Canvas CloudAI

 AWS

-Amazon S3 (storage classes with redundancy options) and Amazon EBS (replication within an AZ)
+Amazon S3 (storage classes with multiple Availability Zone redundancy) and Amazon EBS (gp3/io2 with replication within an AZ)

 AZ